Synchronizing Live via MIDI

 The MIDI Clock Type "Song" is used to transmit the Song Position Pointer information together with the MIDI Clock, which is useful when syncing another DAW to Live.
 If the synced device is a drum machine or groove box that plays looped patterns, "Pattern" type is recommended instead.

-If you wish to synchronize Live to an external MIDI sequencer, drum machine or other DAW, you will need to enable the Sync switch in the MIDI Input port you've used to connect the external sequencer to.
+If you wish to synchronize Live to an external drum machine, synthesizer, hardware sequencer or another DAW, you will need to enable the Sync switch in the MIDI Input port you've used to connect the external device to.

 Live will accept either MIDI Clock or MIDI Time Code as a source.